 - At the conclusion of this presentation, attendees will be able to identify specific areas of the psychoeducational process where they can instill hope, motivation, and resilience in patients, using compassion, humor, and empathy.

-This webinar will be recorded and available on-demand within 24 hours following the live presentation.
 If you have registered, and cannot view or missed the live webinar, please contact [email protected].